 From the Beginning

-Throughout his career, and as of the beginning of the 2012 season, Andy has won 92 feature events at ten different tracks in California and one in Oregon.
-Those tracks are Placerville Speedway in Placerville, CA, Marysville Raceway Park in Marysville, CA, Silver Dollar Speedway in Chico, CA, Kings Speedway in Hanford, CA, Thunderbowl Raceway in Tulare, CA, the Half Mile Dirt Calistoga Speedway in Calistoga, CA, Santa Maria Speedway in Santa Maria, CA, Siskiyou Motor Speedway in Yreka, CA, Ocean Speedway in Watsonville, CA, Petaluma Speedway in Petaluma, CA and Cottage Grove Speedway in Cottage Grove, OR.
+Throughout his career, and as of the beginning of the 2014 season, Andy has won 115 feature events at eleven different tracks in California and one in Oregon.
+Those tracks are Placerville Speedway in Placerville, CA, Marysville Raceway Park in Marysville, CA, Silver Dollar Speedway in Chico, CA, Kings Speedway in Hanford, CA, Thunderbowl Raceway in Tulare, CA, the Half Mile Dirt Calistoga Speedway in Calistoga, CA, Santa Maria Speedway in Santa Maria, CA, Siskiyou Motor Speedway in Yreka, CA, Ocean Speedway in Watsonville, CA, Petaluma Speedway in Petaluma, CA, American Valley Speedway in Quincy, CA and Cottage Grove Speedway in Cottage Grove, OR.
 Andy has won races with the Golden State Challenge Series, Civil War Series, Northern Sprint Tour Series, Sprint Car Racing Association, Hanford Bandit Series and the Trophy Cup, Andy has won with and without a wing showing his diversity as a driver and he is the only 6 time Civil War Champion.

 2000: 360 Placerville Speedway and 360 Civil War Championships.